artadhitive/bp-profile-widgets/readme.txt

 * Uses WordPress functions to fetch the oEmbed media players.
 * Uses WordPress transients to speed up loading oEmbed HTML
 * Widgets only appear on Profile pages
+* Widgets can be hidden if they don't contain data

 == Installation ==